Kirkdale, Liverpool

 Kirkdale is a district of Liverpool, Merseyside, England, and a Liverpool City Council ward that covers both Kirkdale and Vauxhall.
 At the 2011 Census, the population was 16,115.
+Kirkdale is bordered by Bootle to the north, Walton and Everton to the east and Vauxhall to the south.

 History

 Kirkdale is a working class area with mainly Victorian terraced houses.
 From 1885 to 1983, it was part of the Liverpool Kirkdale constituency.

-Kirkdale is bordered by Bootle to the north, Walton and Everton to the east and Vauxhall to the south.

 Boundary Street was an ancient division between the township of Kirkdale and Liverpool before Liverpool's expansion took in Kirkdale in the 1860s.
 It thus separates Kirkdale and Vauxhall.

+Kirkdale was formerly a township and chapelry in the parish of Walton-on-the-Hill, in 1866 Kirkdale became a separate civil parish, on 1 April 1922 the parish was abolished and merged with Liverpool.
+In 1921, the parish had a population of 69,857.

 Kirkdale is now undergoing a large amount of regeneration.
 The old Easby estate has been demolished to make way for new two-, three- and four-bedroom properties.
 They have been built for both local residents and incomers.

 Transport

 There are three railway stations in the district, owing to its size and location near where the Merseyrail Northern Line branches diverge.
 The stations are: Bank Hall, near the boundary with Bootle on the branch to Southport; Kirkdale station itself, serving the main housing area and Sandhills, a busy station acting as the Northern Line junction station.